ssp4all/ssp4all.github.io/README.md

 ## [Suraj S. Pawar](http://ssp4all.github.io)
 This is my new personal website.
-Hopefully i will be maintaining this one.
+Hopefully, I will be maintaining this one.

- IF you found any bug please report it.

-### Developer
-  * Suraj Pawar